timsonner/dotnet-mcp-skeleton-project-vscode/README.md

 mkdir -p .vscode && touch .vscode/mcp.json
 ```

 This file contains environmental variables and a reference to the main project file.

-Note: Environmental variables are not a requirement, but there as deomonstration.
+Note: Environmental variables are not a requirement, but here for demonstration.
+Use this for passing API key to a tool for example.

 Modify the path to point to the `.csproj` file in the project root